GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 First, create virtual machines (VM) on both sides of the tunnel.
 Make sure to configure the VMs on a subnet that will pass traffic through the VPN tunnel.

--  Instructions for creating virtual machine for `<vendor name><product name>` platforms are located <here>.
+-  Instructions for creating virtual machine for &lt;vendor name&gt;&lt;product name&gt; platforms are located &lt;here&gt;.
 -  Instructions for creating virtual machines in Google Compute Engine are located in the [Getting Started Guide](https://cloud.google.com/compute/docs/quickstart).

-Once virtual machines have been deployed on both GCP and `<vendor name><product name>` platforms, an ICMP echo ("ping") test can ensure network connectivity through a VPN tunnel.
+Once virtual machines have been deployed on both GCP and &lt;vendor name&gt;&lt;product name&gt; platforms, an ICMP echo ("ping") test can ensure network connectivity through a VPN tunnel.

 On the GCP side, you can SSH into a virtual machine (VM) instance and test the connection to another machine behind the on-premises gateway.